EKMallon/The_Cave_Pearl_Project_LEGACY_codebuilds/README.md

 https://github.com/EKMallon/UNO-Breadboard-Datalogger

 That simpler UNO logger code saves data to the SD card on every cycle, rather than buffering to an eeprom first.
 Saving data to the SD card at every cycle uses less than 600mAs/day, while a logger that sleeps at 0.25 mA uses ~21,000 mAs during sleep.
-So you should still see at least 80% of the logger operating lifespan you'd get from the more complicated buffering code. (ie: >8 months on a full set of AA batteries)
+So you should still see at least 80% of the logger operating lifespan you'd get from the more complicated buffering code. (ie: >8 months on a full set of AA batteries) if you run the UNO logger code on the Pro Mini build shown above.